Overview

 Who This Course Is For

-- Shooters who have completed Introduction to Pistol Ownership or equivalent safety training
+- Shooters who have completed Introduction to Pistol Ownership & Use

 - New shooters who want to build good habits from the start

-- Concealed carriers who want to verify their fundamental skills
+- Concealed carriers who want to refresh their fundamental skills

 Who Should Consider a Different Course First